ggfisher/hello-world/Database Normalization.md

 Normalization of data can be considered a process of analyzing the given relation schemas based on their FDs and primary keys to achieve the desirable properties of (1) minimizing redundancy and (2) minimizing the insertion, deletion, and update anomalies.

+The process of normalization through decomposition must also confirm the existence of additional properties that the relational schemas, taken together, should possess.
+These would include two properties:

+- The nonadditive join or lossless join property, which guarantees that the spurious tuple generation problem discussed in Section 15.1.4 does not occur with respect to the relation schemas created after decomposition.

+- The dependency preservation property,which ensures that each functional dependency is represented in some individual relation resulting after decomposition.